airatk/kaishnik-bot/README.md

 * [aiogram][1]

 ## Reason
 The bot might be considered as `kai.ru` & `old.kai.ru` wrapper.
 Official mobile-unfriendly ugly inconvenient website had to be replaced by something usable.
-Here the [@kaishnik_bot][2] comes up.
+Here the [@kaishnik_bot][2] comes in.

 ## Setup

 Since the university is located in Kazan which is the Moscow time zone, the time zone should be set to `Europe/Moscow`.

 ### Data
 There should be `data/` folder in the root directory of the bot.
-It should contant the following non-extension files with data in binary form:
+It should contain the following non-extension files with data in binary form:
 * `users` file with dictionary which contains `chat_id: Student` pairs.
 * `is_week_reversed` file with a boolean value which is used to define the correct type of a week.
 * `dayoffs` file with list of `(int, int)` tuples to store dayoffs.